Wildlife Tourism values and challenges:

 Balancing the needs of wildlife, tourists, operators and residents

-This will be Australia’s 5th national conference on wildlife tourism, combining the latest research on some very important issues and what has been learned from practical experience by long-term tourism guides, managers etc.
+Australia’s 5th national conference on wildlife tourism, combining the latest research the practical experience of guides, managers etc.

 Venue: Launceston and Cradle Mountain,Tasmania.
-Visit some spectacular parts of our country, and see local wildlife(some found nowhere else) and forests, thus setting the scene for a variety of important discussions (and also providing highly enjoyable experiences between conference proceedings)..
+See spectacular scenery and local wildlife, setting the scene for a variety of important discussions.

 Date: 28-31 October 2018

-Please let us know if you would like to be on an email list for updates.
+Please let us know if you would like to be on a no-obligation email list for updates.

 Themes will include